 Kilkenny is fortunate to have a tremendous range of tree species through out our city.
 The range and quality of our trees is expanding as our interest in the importance of trees in our lives is better understood.
 In this section we review some of the “must see” trees in our City.
 Many have been planted specifically to have bee friendly flowers and fruit which can be collected in the summer or autumn or is available for the Kilkenny wildlife to enjoy.
-A city wide tree plan planting is being completed in 2021 to aid our 8000 tree planting per year initiative in our City
+A city wide tree plan planting has been developed to aid our 8000 tree planting per year initiative in our City

 Kilkenny Castle park has many mature trees.
 Currently an extensive replanting programme is also underway in sections of the park.
 Above is a view to the south east over the Castle park with Mount Leinster as a focal point in the mid distance.

 The many trees along the river Nore add to the attractive walks which we have, they provide shade for fish and shelter for birds, insects and mammals.
-River side willow, majestic limes, sturdy oaks share space with many tree species. the woodpecker has been reported alon the river wooded zone in 2021 and 2022. the fast flying kingfisher can also be see.
+River side willow, majestic limes and the sturdy oaks share space with many tree species. the woodpecker has been reported alon the river wooded zone in 2021 and 2022. the fast flying kingfisher can also be see.

 There are already many fruit trees and varieties in our city and we have planted many hundred apple and pear trees.
 This is an established older tree located in the city centre near the Black abbey which produces many apples in the autumn.
 Kilkenny is the orchard of Ireland due to its suitable climate for fruit trees.